AhShaikh4/A.C.E/profit-branch-README.md

 3. The position remains tracked, and the tier is marked as executed to prevent duplicate sells.
 4. If the price continues to rise and reaches the next tier, another portion is sold.
 5. The final portion is sold when either:
-   - The main profit target is reached (default: 15%)
+   - The main profit target is reached (100%)
    - A trailing stop is triggered
    - Any other exit condition occurs (RSI overbought, etc.)